HY-OHTUPROJ-OSRM/routing-front/README.md

 Requires the frontend to be running locally, as well as backend

 Commands:

 `poetry install` Install dependencies

-`poetry shell` Move into virtua lenvironment with dependencies
+`poetry shell` Move into virtual environment with dependencies

 `robot robot.main` Run robot tests